 The Science Behind The Benefits Of A Face Oil

-Ancient cultures including the ancient Greeks, the ancient Egyptians and the ancient Chinese used essential oils as healing agents and for domestic use.
+Biomolecular evidence in artifacts and written records indicate that ancient cultures, including the ancient Greeks, the ancient Egyptians and the ancient Chinese, used essential oils for skincare.
 Queen Cleopatra of Egypt, famous for her beauty which she wielded as an accessory to her power, clearly used different essential oils for aesthetic purposes.
 Some of these were rose, neroli, moringa, geranium and fenugreek.
 The recorded history of China and India shows more than 700 substances being used for healing.

 Although many ancient cultures used essential plant oils in aromatherapy and skin treatment, it was only in the 18th and 19th century that the constituent ingredients were distinguished by biochemists.
 Substances such as caffeine, quinine, morphine and atropine were isolated and determined to be the key factor in the human body’s responsiveness to the essential oil.